 - Be yourself!
 Just like in the real world, if you’re not being authentic people can tell.

-– Present good content at a high volume.
-Your tweets should consist of a mix of both individual work as well as blogs, articles and posts from people in your circle.
+- Present good content at a high volume.
+Your tweets should consist of a mix of both individual works as well as blogs, articles, and posts from people in your circle.

 - Be responsive (and be polite).
 If someone tweets at you, to you, or mentions you, be sure to respond, communicate, or thank them in a timely manner.

-– Be visual.
-It’s proven that when tweets use photos and pictures that there in an increase in engagement (same goes for Facebook posts).
+- Be visual.
+It’s proven that when tweets use photos and pictures that there is an increase in engagement (the same goes for Facebook posts).

 - Selling a product or service?
 Use the ‘search’ box at the top of the screen to type in exactly what you are selling.
 Sure enough, a number of tweets will pop up with your subject matter…then communicate directly with those users whose tweets pop up.
 This is a great way on Twitter to build a brand, to find your customers and potential buyers.